Retailer AI (8112) Coupon Processing Requirement Overview

 For more information on processing AI (8112) data strings, visit our Technical Guides.

-The following documents are references for use with the Retailer AI (8112) Coupon Guide:
+The following documents are references for use with the Retailer AI (8112) Coupon Guide.
+Please reach out to your TCB representative to obtain a copy of these documents.

 • North American Point-of-Sale Implementation Guideline for Coupons - guidance on how coupon offers utilizing application identifiers (8110) and (8112) should be processed at POS to those already familiar with the fundamentals of North American couponing.